JeffersonLab/analyzer/SDK/README.md

 UserScintillator:     a THaScintillator extended by user code
 UserDetector:	      new detector
 UserApparatus:	      new apparatus
+UserEvtHandler:	      an example of an Event Type handler

-db_u1.dat:	      database for UserDetector with name "u1" db_R.s1.dat:	      dto. for UserScintillator with name "s1" contained in
+db_U.u1.dat:	      database for UserDetector with name "u1" db_R.s1.dat:	      dto. for UserScintillator with name "s1" contained in
 		      apparatus named "R" (right HRS), based on standard R.s1

+SConstruct:	      Main scons build file
-Makefile:	      Makefile, configured to build all four example modules
+SConscript.py:	      Library build script for scons, configured to build all
-		      and to create a user library named libUser.so.
+		      five example modules and to create a user library named libUser.so.

+configure.py:	      configure module for scons darwin64.py:	      MacOSX environment module for scons linux64.py:	      Linux 64-bit environment module for scons linux32.py:	      Linux 32-bit environment module for scons

 User_LinkDef.h:	      ROOT dictionary link file, required to build the CINT
 		      dictionary.
 Even though you will not get compilation